Fitness for Duty Assessments

 Examination and assessment

-The employee attends the Fitness for Duty assessment with the nominated practitioner, with role requirements and risk factors considered throughout.
+The employee attends the Fitness for Duty assessment with the nominated practitioner, with role requirements and risk factors considered throughout the fit-to-work assessment.

 STEP 3